 3. Thoroughly moisten the seed start mix and place it in a tray.

-propped open for a little air circulation.
+and cover with a plastic bag with the end propped open for a little air circulation.

 5. Place the tray in a warm spot such as on top of the TV, Refrigerator,